 Faced with hunger, filth, and disease, most of the GI's gave up.
 But not Rubin.
 He shared food that he would steal risking his life, nursed fellow soldiers, and carried them to the latrine.
-Rubin was quoted as saying that what he was doing was considered a mitzvah in the Jewish tradition.
-Survivors of the POW camp credit him with keeping them alive and saving at least 40 American soldiers.
+Rubin was quoted as saying Tibor Rubin was also honored in the 2013 documentary that what he was doing was considered a mitzvah in the "Finnigan's War" directed by Connor Timmis.
+Rubin's Jewish tradition.
+Survivors of the POW camp credit him interview is intercut with footage of President George W. with keeping them alive and saving at least 40 American Bush telling Rubin's life story during the 2005 Medal of soldiers.
+Honor ceremony.